PLUNGERwasTaken/csc208/ch3.2/Notes.md

 Assume -A, blah, blah, blah, Therefore B
 It must proove a contradiciton to work, then the only conclusion is that -A is false and A is true.
 If A cant flase then it must be true.
+# Proof by Counter Example

+# Proof by Cases